Silhouette wedding couple beneath trees overlooking a Lake District lake and distant hills

 A little about me

 Based in Cockermouth, photographing weddings all over the Lake District & Cumbria.
-Calm approach, warm energy, and a good day usually comes with a few laughs.
+Calm approach, warm energy, a lot of experience, and a good day usually comes with a few laughs.

 Planning ahead?
 Check availability.